tbonnair/academic-online-cv/content/Courses/GOE/_index.md

 q &= \frac{\mathrm{sign}(b)}{\sqrt{2}} \sqrt{\sqrt{a^2 + b^2} - a}.
 \end{align}
 $$
-From this, we can re-write the square root of the distribution and compute easily the limit to obtain the Wigner semi-circle law.
+From this, we can re-write the square root of the distribution and compute easily the limit to obtain the Wigner semi-circle law of Eq. (\ref{eq:semi-circle}).

   {style="color: grey"}
   {{< /spoiler >}}